Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Distribution of event sizes and the emergent length scale

-To quantify localization the velocities of dislocations at the onset of the first plastic event were investigated.
-As seen in the representative cases in the right column of Fig.~\ref{fig:box_division}, dislocations that move fast are located in a finite region.
-The corresponding linear size $a$ was estimated by the semi-major axis of an ellipse fitted to the active region \cite{supplemental}.
-Figure \ref{fig:pdf_a} plots the distribution $P_{L_\mathrm{box}}({a/L})$ of the normalized event sizes for different subbox sizes $L_\text{box}$ and defect densities $Q$.
-As seen, for $Q=0$ the distribution strongly depends on the subbox size as size $a$ can always approach $L_\text{box}$.
+To quantify localization, the velocities of dislocations at the onset of the first plastic event were computed.
+As shown in the representative cases of Fig.~\ref{fig:box_division}, the most active dislocations are located in a finite region.
+The corresponding linear size $a$ was estimated by the semi-major axis of an ellipse fitted to the active region \cite{supplemental} (which is shown in the $Q=0$ cases of Fig. \ref{fig:box_division} where the ellipses are large enough to be visible).
+Figure \ref{fig:pdf_a} plots the distribution $P_{L_\mathrm{box}}({a/L})$ of the event size for different box sizes $L_\text{box}$ and concentration $Q$.
+As seen, for $Q=0$ the distribution strongly depends on the box size as size $a$ can always approach $L_\text{box}$.
 In addition, the distributions obey a simple scaling property

 with a suitable function $p$.
 This suggests that in the $Q=0$ limit there is no length-scale associated with the distributions and the link sizes may take any value with comparable probability.
-On the other hand, in the high density limit ($Q=10$) the distributions cut off at smaller link sizes and do not depend on the subbox size:
+On the other hand, in the high density limit ($Q=10$) the distributions cut off at smaller link sizes and do not depend on the box size: